Relativistic Mott transition and high-order van Hove singularity in twisted double bilayer WSe${}_2$: mean-field and functional renormalization group study: Conclusion

 \subsection{Acknowledgements}

-We thank Aiman Al-Eryani, Jan Biedermann, Laura Classen, Lukas Janssen, Frank Lechermann, Kin Fai Mak, Jonas Profe, and Robin Scholle for insightful discussions and useful correspondence.
+We thank Jan Biedermann, Laura Classen, Lukas Janssen, Frank Lechermann, Kin Fai Mak, and Robin Scholle for insightful discussions and useful correspondence.
+We especially thank Jonas Profe for helpful discussions and practical advice concerning the divERGe library.
 BH and MMS are supported by the Mercator Research Center Ruhr under Project No.~Ko-2022-0012.
 MMS acknowledges funding from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Project No.~277146847 (SFB 1238, project C02) and Project No.~452976698 (Heisenberg program).